lukbieli/motor_control_rpi3/README.md

 Motor control with PID.
 Motor controller for AlphaBot using only RaspberryPi 3B https://www.waveshare.com/wiki/AlphaBot#Overview

 Be careful!
 Although raspberry Pi can be directly connected to Alphabot board All signals going into raspberry pi are 0-5V!
-According to docs of RPi3 t=%V can fry it!
-I tested it on raspberry Pi 3 and It was working fine but I used voltage converter 5V to 3.3V to make it safer.
+According to docs of RPi3 5V can fry and destroy it!
+I tested it on raspberry Pi 3 and It was working fine but later I added voltage converter 5V to 3.3V to make it safer.

 # Dependencies
 ## Pigpio